-- SSN selection will have regard to locations where centralised and coordinated SSSP investment or service provision is expected to be most efficient5.
-However, SSSPs need not necessarily deliver system strength services at the exact SSN locations. - SSNs can be selected from future transmission network projects, for example actionable ISP projects.
+- The total number of SSNs declared per region must be limited to a level that is practicable having regard to the effort required to derive system strength requirements for each node, and to facilitate holistic network planning. - SSN selection will have regard to locations where centralised and coordinated SSSP investment or service provision is expected to be most efficient.
+However, SSSPs need not necessarily deliver system strength services at the exact-SSN locations.
+That is, system strength services may be installed at sites which are not SSNs and/or may be procured within other transmission or distribution networks or from non-network options which are not located at the SSN. - SSNs can be selected from future transmission network projects, for example actionable ISP projects. - The annual assessment process will include consideration of whether new or different SSNs are required to accommodate the changing needs of the power system.